Dan J’s Website

-I just donwloaded the caption files to a bunch of video clips, and wanted each one to go in a folder with its same name (minus the file extension), cos that’s where the work on each clip is going to happen.
+I just downloaded the caption files to a bunch of video clips, and wanted each one to go in a folder with its same name (minus the file extension), cos that’s where the work on each clip is going to happen.
 I found a script to do that all at once from the Terminal.
 From here:

 > for file in *.srt; do